-The framework of quantum circuits is used in quantum computer science to evaluate the amount of computational resources used in an algorithm ({\em e.~g.} number of oracle calls, number of qubits, length of the computation, etc.).
+The framework of quantum circuits is used to evaluate the amount of computational resources used in an algorithm ({\em e.~g.} number of oracle calls, number of qubits, length of the computation, computational space, etc.).
 We summarize here few basic rules that characterize ordinary quantum circuits and the associated resource counting.
-From now on, a circuit satisfying this set of rules will be referred to as a computational circuit. \begin{enumerate} \item qubits are represented by wires; \item a box on a single wire represents a transformation on the corresponding system, whence on multiple wires generally describes an interaction between the corresponding systems; \item input/output relations proceed from left to right and there are no loops in the circuit; \item each box represents a single use of the corresponding transformation. \end{enumerate}
+From now on, the expression \emph{computational circuit} will be referred to a circuit satisfying this set of rules: \begin{enumerate} \item quantum systems are represented by wires; \item a box on a single wire represents a transformation (quantum channel) on the corresponding system, a box on multiple wires generally describes an interaction between the corresponding systems; \item input/output relations proceed from left to right and there are no loops in the circuit; \item each box represents a single use of the corresponding transformation. \end{enumerate}